freespek/ssf-mc/Translation.md

 ## Meta-rules

-In order to facilitate translation to a fragment supported by Apalache, we need to introduce a set of TLA-to-TLA rules, which allow us to formulate translations from Python to TLA+ first in the intuitive way, potentially introducing constructs like recursion, which we then pair with a TLA-to-TLA rule, ending in a supported fragment.
+In order to facilitate translation to the TLA+ fragment supported by Apalache, we introduce a set of TLA-to-TLA rules, which allow us to

+1. formulate translations from Python to TLA+ in the intuitive way, potentially introducing constructs like recursion, and then
+2. pair them with a TLA-to-TLA rule, ending in a supported fragment.

 ### Bounded primitive recursion rule